 Practical Life materials and activities are designed to develop a child’s everyday life skills and promote independence.
-These exercises are sequence driven and require repetition for a child to develop concentration, eye-hand coordination, gross- and fine-motor skills, confidence, self-awareness and self-esteem, coordination, concentration, and organizational skills.
+These exercises are sequence driven and require repetition for a child to develop concentration, eye-hand coordination, gross- and fine-motor skills, confidence, self-awareness, self-esteem, and organizational skills.

 Between birth and six years of age - the formative years - a child absorbs information almost effortlessly.
 Concepts and techniques are easily learned during this time that, later on, will be considered more difficult for an older child to learn.